is-a-dev/team-docs/pr-review.md

 Confirm if the email looks valid or the social user name/link works.
 The user should have either an email or a valid social link.

-❌ `"owner": { "username": "phenax" }` is invalid as it doesn't contain an email or any social links
+❌ `{ "username": "phenax" }` is invalid as it doesn't contain an email or any social links

-❌ `"owner": { "username": "phenax", "email": "28372878+user-name@users.noreply.github.com"}` is invalid as the email cannot be used
+❌ `"email": "28372878+user-name@users.noreply.github.com"` is invalid as the email cannot be used

-✅ `"owner": { "username": "phenax", "email": "", "twitter": "twitter-username" }` is valid as it contains a social link
+✅ `"twitter": "twitter-username"` is valid as it contains a social link

-✅ `"owner": { "username": "phenax", "email": "email@gmail.com" }` is valid as it contains an email
+✅ `"email": "email@gmail.com"` is valid as it contains an email

 ---